vishalsai0234/Book_Recommender_System/README.md

 ## 🧠 Project Overview
 With millions of books available online, finding the right one can be overwhelming.
 This system intelligently recommends books by learning from user behavior and book metadata, making book discovery faster, easier, and more enjoyable.

-The project demonstrates how **AI** and **Data Analytics** can be applied to digital reading platforms and online libraries.

 ---